flopgov/flopradioapp/README.md

 Follow the simple on-screen instructions to add FlopRadio to your iPhone's home screen.
 This will make it act more like a regular app!

 ✨ Technologies Used
-HTML5: For the structure of the web page.
+HTML5: For the structure and playback of the web page.

-Tailwind CSS: For fast and responsive styling.

-JavaScript: For handling audio playback and interactive elements.

-Font Awesome: For icons (play, pause, share, plus, etc.).

 🌐 FlopRadio Status
 You can check the current status of the FlopRadio stream (to see if it's online) here: